Working to safeguard ALL children and adults

 We all have a role to play in keeping others safe and people should know what to do if they have any concerns.
-The welfare of children and adults at risk is everyone's responsibility.
-Everyone involved in the Youth Sport Trust from employees, volunteers, trustees, consultants, agency workers, parents/carers, and partners can help to safeguard children and adults at risk.
+The welfare of children, young people and adults is everyone’s responsibility.
+Everyone involved in the Youth Sport Trust from employees, volunteers, trustees, consultants, agency workers, parents/carers, and partners can help to safeguard children, young people and adults.

 It is important to note a safe environment is one where the possibility of abuse is openly acknowledged; employees and volunteers are vetted and trained; and those who report concerns are confident that these will be treated seriously and confidentially.

-The Youth Sport Trust takes its responsibilities and role very seriously and is committed to putting systems and procedures in place to safeguard children and adults at risk.
+The Youth Sport Trust takes its responsibilities and role very seriously and is committed to putting systems and procedures in place to safeguard children, young people and adults.

 The YST has a process for reporting any child or adult at risk welfare concerns whether these are within or outside of the YST environment.